pitivi/pitivi/docs/Testing.md

 ninja -C mesonbuild/ test
 ```

-If you want to run only one particular unit test, use:
+If you want to run only one particular unit test, use (assuming you are in
+our flatpak based environment):

 ```
-gst-validate-launcher tests/ptv_testsuite.py -t tests.test_project.TestProjectManager.testLoadProjectFailedUnknownFormat
+ptvtests tests.test_project.TestProjectManager.testLoadProjectFailedUnknownFormat
 ```

 Listing tests:

 ```
-gst-validate-launcher tests/ptv_testsuite.py -L
+ptvtests -L
 ```

+NOTE: If you are not in our environment, replace `ptvtests` with
+`gst-validate-launcher tests/ptv_testsuite.py`.)

 ### Writing unit tests